stopopol/deims_affiliation_formatter/README.md

-# Custom Formatter for site geodata on DEIMS-SDR
+# Custom Formatter for network affiliation on DEIMS-SDR
-This custom Drupal 9 module renders site geodata on DEIMS-SDR in one map.
+This custom Drupal 9 module renders site network affiliation on DEIMS-SDR.
 For the latest version of DEIMS-SDR and its documentation, please refer to deims.org and in particular deims.org/about